cd80-ctf/InjuredAndroidWriteups/Flag 5 | Exported Broadcast Reciever.md

 ## The target

-Launching the InjuredAndroid app and selecting the fifth flag, we we find nothing besides a strange message about some `Action`:
+Launching the InjuredAndroid app and selecting the fifth flag, we find nothing besides a strange message about some `Action`:

 ![main_screen](https://user-images.githubusercontent.com/86139991/173895621-50721abc-d37a-473e-8f59-a6ade897b222.PNG)